volodymyrhudyma/blog/content/blog/2020-08-13-immutability-in-javascript.md

 title: Immutability in JavaScript
 tag:
   - JavaScript
-metaDescription: META
-teaser: // TEASER
+metaDescription: Learn the difference between Immutable and Mutable data types.
+  Immutable means unchanging over time or unable to be changed, so modifying the copy of an immutable object does not change the original.
+teaser: Immutability is one of the core principles of functional programming.
+It has been around for a long time, but has recently evolved into the JavaScript community.
+To understand it better, let's first find out what is mutability and why it should be avoided...
 date: 2020-08-15T16:40:12.111Z
 ---
-Immutability is one of the core principles in functional programming.
+Immutability is one of the core principles of functional programming.

-It's been around for a long time, but has recently grown into the JavaScript community.
+It has been around for a long time, but has recently evolved into the JavaScript community.

-To understand it better, lets firstly find out what is mutability and why it should be avoided.
+To understand it better, let's first find out what is mutability and why it should be avoided.

 ## Mutability